openedx/paragon/README.md

 BREAKING CHANGE: The graphiteWidth option has been removed.
 The default graphite width of 10mm is always used for performance reason.
 ```

+## Treeshaking

+Paragon is distributed on npm as ES6 modules.
+This means that webpack can use treeshaking on any Paragon components that a consuming app is not using, resulting in greatly reduced bundle sizes.

+To get treeshaking to work, your app may require some updates - most notably, Babel 7.
+See this PR for an example of the changes necessary to update an app to take advantage of treeshaking with Paragon: https://github.com/edx/frontend-app-payment/pull/48